Zauxst/docker-tomcat8/README.md

 [![](https://images.microbadger.com/badges/version/zauxst/tomcat.svg)](https://microbadger.com/images/zauxst/tomcat "Get your own version badge on microbadger.com") [![](https://images.microbadger.com/badges/image/zauxst/tomcat.svg)](https://microbadger.com/images/zauxst/tomcat "Get your own image badge on microbadger.com")

+# Last Update :
+# v0.4.6 - Image Security
+ - Working towards hardening the security of the image and marking more checks on docker-bench-security ( https://github.com/docker/docker-bench-security )
+ - Changed MAINTAINER with labels.
+ - erased the "add" function.

 # Last Update 2017-07-26 ~11:20 UTC +3
 # v0.4.4 - Image Size + ENV configuration
  - Fixed a bug where it would append comment blocks everytime the container restarted.
 Used a file in host ROOT dir that is created when the container is runned for the first time, and then it skips MANAGER ENV instructions eveyrtime it's restarting the container.